mlhubber/colorize/README.md

 ## Commands

-* To colorize:

-  - An image from a local file:
+- To colorize an image from a local file:

     ```console
     $ ml apply colorize ~/.mlhub/colorize/images/image_07_bw.png